whatever2501/CadastroEndere-o/README.md

 # CadastroEndere-o

-Instalação do PostgreSQL
+1-Instalação do PostgreSQL<br>
-Alterar a application.properties do BackEnd SpringBott para o Nome do usuario e senha do Banco
+2-Alterar a application.properties do BackEnd SpringBott para o Nome do usuario e senha do Banco